Skip to content

 Prerequisites:

-You need Docker Engine with the docker compose plugin and curl for route and API checks.
+You need a Compose-compatible container runtime (Docker Compose, Podman Compose, or podman-compose) and curl for route and API checks.

 Terminal window